ACW Epic - mini project

 The Confederates are suffering high losses across several regiments, but the Union also have their problems and 8th Ohio, holding the Union left, on the hill, falls back ‘unsteady’.
 The hill is looking vulnerable.

-Soon all Porter’s brigade on the hill are in full retreat, as the Confederates sweep up onto the high ground ….. but, Keyes, the Union reinforcement has arrived and those fresh troops are making an immediate counter-attack against the hill.
+Soon all Porter’s brigade on the hill are in full retreat, as the Confederates sweep up onto the high ground ….. but, Keyes, with the Union reinforcement (their 3rd Brigade) has arrived and those fresh troops are making an immediate counter-attack against the hill.

 5th Ohio lead the assault, but suffer heavy fire to their front and the ranks are raked by enveloping artillery fire - it is too much and 5th Ohio run back through their own lines causing disorder - the game has reached turn 9 and so we assess the battlefield.